jvalcher/termfu/README.md

 ### Plugins
 - Each three-character, case-sensitive plugin code corresponds to a specific header command or window.
 - Add parentheses around a shortcut key in its `<(t)itle>` for easy reference.
-These characters will have a different color than the surrounding letters.
+This character will have a different color than the surrounding characters.

 <br>